 Shiffrin ties World Cup record with 35th win in slalom

-Shiffrin ties World Cup record with 35th win in slalomUnited States' Mikaela Shiffrin speeds down the course during a ski World Cup women's Slalom race, in Courchevel, France, Saturday, Dec.
-22, 2018.
-(AP Photo/Giovanni Auletta)

-COURCHEVEL, France (AP) -- Mikaela Shiffrin wrote more World Cup history Saturday, winning a slalom for a women's record-equaling 35th career victory in the discipline and 50th win overall.
+COURCHEVEL, France — Mikaela Shiffrin wrote more World Cup history Saturday, winning a slalom for a women's record-equalling 35th career victory in the discipline and 50th win overall.

 Shiffrin extended her first-run lead of 0.04 seconds to finish 0.29 clear of Petra Vlhova, who has been runner-up to the American star in all three traditional slaloms this season.